DerBrunoIR/HideYourMessage/README.md

 # Hide your messages

 This command line tool allows encoding text into an invisible and zero width subset of Unicode characters.

-Since Unicode is rendered differently by different libraries the list of invisible characters must be altered accordingly.
+Specific Unicode symbols may be rendered inconsistently by different programs or platforms.
+The set of invisible unicode characters can be adjusted in the source code.
 The default set has been tested at `PopOS 22.04`.

 # How the encoding works